TronFortyTwo/Tux-in-Space/README.md

 This program is a simulator.
 I don't decided if is a game or a 'professional' simulator or both of two yet.
 The program simulates the moving, under the phisic's law, of planets, spaceships, suns, or elsewhere;
 whit the possibility of piloting spaceship alredy created in this system, that a user can creates and modify easily.
-The power of the program sits in its language: the C, and in its graphic motor, that creat elastic ASCII interface that adapts on screen size
+The power of the program sits in its language: the C, and in its graphic motor: a ASCII render interface heavily and easily hackable/modifiable

 for test/use the program:
 -------------------------